 8. Access the IRS Foreign Financial Institutions (FFI) list

-Other resources on IRS.gov
+Other Resources on IRS.gov

-In addition to the above tools, there is significant reading that can be of interest to many users, such as the IRS Strategic Plan, tax reform acts, civil rights, the Taxpayer Bill of Rights, the Freedom of Information Act, the No Fear Act, and other interesting policy matters.
+In addition to the above tools, there is significant reading that may be of interest to many users, such as the IRS Strategic Plan, tax reform acts, civil rights, the Taxpayer Bill of Rights, the Freedom of Information Act, the No Fear Act, and other interesting policy matters.

 This guide was prepared for informational purposes only and should not be relied upon in any way for tax or filing advice.
 Always consult a professional tax advisor before making any financial decisions.

 Thank you for reading this guide on using the IRS.gov website.
-To keep learning and developing your knowledge of tax-related matters, we highly recommend the additional resources below:
+To keep learning and developing your knowledge of tax-related matters, we highly recommend the additional CFI resources below: